yuho-yuho/gitm_default/README.md

 git clone https://github.com/yuho-yuho/gitm_default.git
 ```

 2\.
-Go into the repo directory (You can change your GITM name to whatever you want)
+Go into the folder (You can change to whatever you want)

 ```shell
 cd gitm_default